Euler's critical load

-This formula was derived in 1757 by the Swiss mathematician Leonhard Euler.
+This formula was derived in 1744 by the Swiss mathematician Leonhard Euler.
 The column will remain straight for loads less than the critical load.
 The critical load is the greatest load that will not cause lateral deflection (buckling).
 For loads greater than the critical load, the column will deflect laterally.
 The critical load puts the column in a state of unstable equilibrium.
 A load beyond the critical load causes the column to fail by buckling.
 As the load is increased beyond the critical load the lateral deflections increase, until it may fail in other modes such as yielding of the material.
 Loading of columns beyond the critical load are not addressed in this article.

-Around 1900, J. B. Johnson showed that at low slenderness ratios an alternative formula should be used.
+Johnson's parabolic formula, an alternative used for low slenderness ratios was constructed by John Butler Johnson (1850–1902) in 1893.

 Assumptions of the model

 The following assumptions are made while deriving Euler's formula: